fractal-napari-plugins-collection/napari_addtional_viewport/README.md

 ```

 ## Usage
-The plugin is automatically discovered by Napari and involved when opening
-new files.
+The widget is available via "Plugins - Add Dock Widget".

 > You can find all installed plugins from Napari's
 > "Plugins - Install/Uninstall Package(s)..." menu.